buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeRailLubrication.md

+# Pset_DiscreteAccessoryTypeRailLubrication

 Properties of rail lubrication equipment.
 The property set can be used by the predefined type RAIL_LUBRICATION of IfcDiscreteAccessory.
 <!-- end of short definition -->